BoM Transformation – Product Lifecycle Data is Created in Engineering

 These challenges do not necessarily have to relate to the way you are managing your BOM’s, but we would encourage you to analyze it and see if fragmented data and ineffectiveness can be traced back to your BOM management.

 BoM Management in PTC Windchill (PLM)

-I have engaged in a multitude of PLM projects with many with different customers with different BoM challenges.
-In my opinion I would say that with its depth, breath and ease of use PTC Windchill is the leading PLM systems in the market today.
+I have engaged in a multitude of PLM projects with many different customers with different BoM challenges.
+In my opinion I would say that with its depth, breadth and ease of use PTC Windchill is the leading PLM systems in the market today.